B.S. Degree in Physical Education-Teaching

 B.S.
 Degree in Physical Education--Teaching

 To receive the B.S.
 Degree in Physical Education, the student must meet the minimum university requirements and specific requirements for the program.
-Completion of 120 credits is required for this degree which includes the Liberal Arts and Sciences Core (42 credits) and Secondary Teaching Licensure Education requirements (36 credits).
+Completion of 120 credits and a 2.5 GPA or above is required to graduate with this degree which includes the Liberal Arts and Sciences Core (42 credits) and Secondary Teaching Licensure Education requirements (36 credits).